hill/PyUpdater-Azure-Blob-Plugin/README.md

 `pip install pyupdater-azure-blob-plugin`

-Run `pyupdater settings --plugin azure-blobs` to set up.
+Run `pyupdater settings --plugin azure-blob` to set up.
 Get the configuration string from your access keys in Azure and the name of the container you wish to upload your update files to.

 (Feel free to contribute)